MasoniteFramework/docs/masonite-orm/white-page.md

 User().find(1)
 ```

-The second way would make things a bit easier but I am willing to go through a little more trouble to make sure the ORM looks really clean.
+Instantiating the class first would make things significantly easier but I am willing to go through a little more trouble to make sure the ORM looks really clean.

 So just keep this in mind when working with models and the query builder